 VeriStand can also import control algorithms, simulation models, and other tasks from LabVIEW software and third-party environments.
 You can monitor and interact with these tasks using a run-time editable user interface that includes tools for value forcing, alarm monitoring, I/O calibration, and stimulus profile editing.
 Although no programming knowledge is required to use VeriStand, you can customize and extend it with a variety of software environments such as LabVIEW, ANSI C/C++, and others for modeling and programming.

 Explore the resources below.

-You can use NI VeriStand with DAQ hardware, FPGA modules such as NI R Series DAQ, NI CompactRIO, and NI FlexRIO, as well as NI-XNET hardware for automotive networks such as CAN, LIN, and FlexRay.
-In addition to National Instruments hardware, NI VeriStand natively supports GE Reflective Memory modules for distributed real-time testing.
+You can use VeriStand with DAQ hardware, FPGA modules such as R Series DAQ, CompactRIO, and FlexRIO, as well as NI-XNET hardware for automotive networks such as CAN, LIN, and FlexRay.
+In addition to NI hardware, VeriStand natively supports GE Reflective Memory modules for distributed real-time testing.